matrix-io/matrix-documentation/docs/matrix-core/getting-started/golang-installation.md

 ```

 <h3 style="padding-top: 0">Running main.go</h3>
-Once you have the main.go code copied, use the following command to run a simple hello world app.
+Once you have main.go ready, use the following command to run a simple hello world app.
 ```language-bash
 go run main.go
 ```